-Solicitor general takes over for Eric Schneiderman after assault allegations and resignation
+NY prosecutor to investigate assault allegations against Eric Schneiderman

 Who is Barbara Underwood?

+Underwood was appointed solicitor general in 2007 by Cuomo, who said that the person in that role automatically becomes acting attorney general in the event of a vacancy.

-Underwood, now the acting New York attorney general, was first appointed solicitor general in 2007.
-Prior to that, she served as counsel and chief assistant to the US Attorney for the Eastern District of New York, according to her online biography, and she has argued 20 cases before the US Supreme Court.
+Prior to that, Underwood served as counsel and chief assistant to the US Attorney for the Eastern District of New York, according to her online biography, and has argued 20 cases before the US Supreme Court.

-Gov. Cuomo, who appointed Underwood to the solicitor general position, praised her competency and professionalism.
+Cuomo praised her competency and professionalism.

 "She's an extraordinarily competent woman, so I have no fear in the immediate.
 She will provide good stewardship for the office and she's a total professional," he said.

 Underwood will serve as acting attorney general until the state legislature appoints an interim replacement.
-An election for the position is set for later this year.
+An election for the position already was set for later this year.

 In the short term, though, the attorney general's office will be in fine hands, Cuomo said.

-"The only good news here is the solicitor general is a top quality person who will not be running for office, so she won't be playing politics and she'll just be doing the job," the governor said.
+"The only good news here is the solicitor general is a top-quality person who will not be running for office, so she won't be playing politics and she'll just be doing the job," the governor said.